west757/PayLES/README.md

 -   search bar
 - add pro-rated calculations for rows grade and zip code
 - add loading screen after submitting LES
-- shorten remarks and add in blocks for ytd entitle and ytd deduct
 - get component from LES, maybe use TPC or PACIDN
 - add official calculators to resources list
 - recommendation for mid-month pay